We have compiled some typical questions we get asked and have answered them in as much detail as we can.

 Your child is very lucky and will have two experienced teachers working with them and a Teaching Assistant.

-Mrs Williams is the Teaching Assistant who has been at the school for many years and has worked across all age ranges.
-She has been in Reception for several years now and loves working with the children.
-She will be in Reception 5 days a week and is a very caring member of staff who children feel they can talk to.
+Mrs Aldred, our Teaching Assistant, will be in Reception 5 days a week and is a very caring, nurturing member of staff who children feel they can talk to.

 - How can I be a part of my child's education as much as possible?
 School is so important!